rpotozky/rpotozky.github.io/index.md

 I'm also a member of the [Linguistic Typology Lab](http://latip.com.br/) (LATIP), based on the [Federal University of Bahia](https://www.ufba.br/) (UFBA), collaborating with a web platform of statistical analysis of linguistic data, under the guidance of [Prof. João Paulo Lazzarini Cyrino, PhD.](http://lattes.cnpq.br/0607604801534336)

 I'm receiving a scholarship from the [Pro-Rectory of Culture and Science Outreach](http://www.proec.ufpr.br), of the [Federal University of Paraná](https://www.ufpr.br/) (PROEC/UFPR), for my participation in the ["Languages in Dialog"](#) project of regional, minority and minorised languages awareness.
+In this project I coordinate the [Minorised Languages Study Group](#), which has regular open meetings every other friday.

 You can contact me at [potozky@ufpr.br](mailto:potozky@ufpr.br).